cghane/experimenting-with-synteins/README.md

-# AI-Guided Drug Design Pipeline
+# Experimenting with Synteins for Drug Design

 tldr: Two closed-loop computational pipelines (**mini-protein** and **small molecule**) both targeting **IL-6**, a key driver of autoimmune disease.